OmolloRovy/Forms_flex/README.md

 # Forms_flex
+This Repo
-This repository has both logins and sign-up forms developed and animated properly
+has both logins and sign-up forms developed and animated properly